fmidev/weather-satellites-trollflow2/README.md

 is available from
 https://quay.io/repository/fmi/weather-satellites-trollflow2

+Trollflow2 is a Pytroll library for satellite data processing.
+This recipe can be used to build a container image for use in OpenShift, Kubernetes, Docker, Podman etc.

 ## Configuration

 In the simplest case only composites built-in to Satpy are used.
 Then all configuration files are places within `/config/` directory.

 ### `/config/env-variables`

 The entrypoint will start by setting environment variables placed in `/config/env-variables` file.
 There are two strictly required items:

 ```bash
 # Set the Satpy configuration directory paths